Democratizing Tool Learning with Environments Fully Simulated by a Free 8B Language Model: Method

-where $p_i$ is the user persona, $g_i$ is the user intent (\textit{i.e.}, the ultimate goal of the task), $q_i$ is the first user query to trigger an interaction, and $c_i$ is the expected tools to be called to finish the task.
+where $\Omega_G=\Omega(f, \mathcal{D}_n)$ is the structural prompts for task generation based on the sampled tools $f$ and current difficulty $\mathcal{D}_n$, and $e_0=(p, g, q, c)$ is the generated task including the user persona $p$, the user intent $g$ (\textit{i.e.}, the ultimate goal of the task), the first user query to trigger an interaction $q$, and the expected tools $c$ to be called to complete the task.
+Finally, after determining the agent's system prompt $h$ per $\mathcal{D}_n$ (see Section~\ref{subsubsec:task-difficulty}), we have the initial state $s_0$ based on all the information: